SpaceWorksCo/WooCommerce-SPACE/README.md

 = Does this plugin work with newest WP version and also older versions? =

-Yes, this plugin works well with the latest version of WordPress and requires atleast WP 3.0.1
+Yes, this plugin works well with the latest version of WordPress and requires at least WP 3.0.1

-== Screenshots ==

-1. Spacecoin for woocommerce page - options.
-2. Displays pay with Spacecoin option on the shopping checkout page.
-3. Displays order confirmation and Spacecoin payment details for customer.
-4. Woocommerce order detail and approval page for seller.

 == Remove plugin ==